javayhu/kiss-monitor/README.md

 1.CPU usage: user space and kernel space
 2.VM heap usage: total = used + free
 3.App memory: PSS and USS
+4.Show the top activity of the current application

 ![image](images/kiss-monitor-cn.jpg)